soundpress/RulesOfNYC/docs/c06/index.rst

    (3) Number of scavenger vehicles in collection service.

-   (4) Completed copy of the New York State Department of Environmental Conservation Waste Transporter Permit.
+   (4) Completed copy of the New York State Department of Environmental Conservation Waste Transporter Permit if such exists at the time of application; if not, any scavenger waste permit issued will be conditioned upon obtaining such Waste Transporter Permit.

 (d) The scavenger waste permit is applicable for vehicles transporting only scavenger wastes and is not valid for vehicles which, at times, transport other wastes.